baptisteviera/IT_Service_Management/README.md

 I am currently following this course at ETS.

-We had to do the following task :
+We had to do the following tasks :

 1) IT Services : Describe two IT services of "value" to users in relation to the context below